smeeg13/MailApp/README.md

 <br />

-### Information about mail creation
+## Information about mail creation
-in order to make the valitation of the shipping address, a JSON file containing all the cities in Switzerland will be load.
-We will check if the city entered correspond to one of the cities stores in the files.
+In order to make a valitation on the shipping address, a JSON file containing all the cities in Switzerland will be loaded.
+We will then check if the city entered correspond to one of the cities stored in this file.
 <br />

 Unfortunately, we haven't found a file containing all the small villages. **Only a city can be entered !**
 <br />
 <br />

-#### Enjoy our application ;)
+### Enjoy our application ;)
 Made with love and fun by Abdullah Binjos & Mégane Solliard